Quick facts about forming a New Mexico LLC

 If you are thinking about starting a business in New Mexico, organizing it as a limited liability company (LLC) offers many benefits.
 Forming an LLC may help to protect you from personal liability for business debts.
 If, for example, the business owes someone money, they will most likely not be able to come after you to collect the debt.

 The names of an LLC’s owners, known as “members,” are not part of the public record in New Mexico, which effectively makes ownership of an LLC anonymous.
-The cost of creating an LLC in New Mexico is much lower than in many other states.
+The New Mexico LLC formation cost is much lower than in many other states.

 Here are the six steps you will need to complete in order to form an LLC in New Mexico: